Supervision (character)

-Bridget Flynn is a fictional comic book superheroine, a member of the superhero team Dynamo 5, which appears in the monthly series of the same name from Image Comics.
+Bridget Flynn is a comic book superheroine, a member of the superhero team Dynamo 5, which appears in the monthly series of the same name from Image Comics.
 Created by writer Jay Faerber and artist Mahmud A. Asrar, the character first appeared in Dynamo 5 #1 (January 2007).

 For the first 24 issues of the series, the character possessed superhuman strength and invulnerability, and went by the codename Scrap.
 In issue #25 of the series (October 2009), the character, whose powers had been erased in the previous issue, obtained different powers.
 Now possessing laser, telescopic and x-ray vision, she goes by the codename Supervision.

 Publication history

 Captain Dynamo, a superhero who first appeared in Noble Causes: Extended Family #2 (June 2004) was depicted as a womanizing philanderer, and in Dynamo 5 #1 (January 2007), it was revealed, after he was assassinated, that he had fathered a number of illegitimate children.
 His widow, former agent of the government superhuman-monitoring agency, F.L.A.G., posing as a now-retired investigative reporter Maddie Warner, gathered five of these children in order to form a team to protect Tower City in Captain Dynamo's absence.
 One of these was Cleveland native, NYU Film School graduate and aspiring screenwriter Bridget Flynn, the oldest of the five.
 Warner exposed Bridget and her four half-siblings to the same energy that gave Captain Dynamo his powers 40 years earlier, unlocking their latent powers.
 Bridget developed her father's superhuman strength and invulnerability, and took the codename Scrap as a member of Dynamo 5.

 During the series' first year of publication in 2007, Bridget and the other members of Dynamo 5 were shown confronting various threats to Tower City, while dealing with the personal conflicts that arose as a result of discovering four new half-siblings, as well as the effect that their new lives had on their personal lives at home.
 Bridget in particular dealt with the knowledge that the man who raised her along with her mother was not her biological father.